What is NewsMatch?

 If you choose to participate, we expect you will include NewsMatch in your year-end fundraising strategy, draw on the training and campaign toolkit that NewsMatch offers, and enthusiastically promote NewsMatch in your community and on social media.

-After NewsMatch, we will ask you to participate in an evaluation to help measure and track the effectiveness of the program and to take part in the American Society of News Editors’ annual diversity survey.
+After NewsMatch, we will ask you to participate in an evaluation to help measure and track the effectiveness of the program.

 A. The Fine Print about the Match (Read Carefully!)